i6nake9/i6nake9/README.md

 <h1 align="center">Welcome to Artem Bielov's GitHub Page!.</h1>
 <h3 align="center">Hi there!
 My name is Artem Bielov, and this is my GitHub page.
 Here, you'll find all sorts of projects that I've worked on over the years, from simple scripts to complex applications</h3>
 <h4 align="center">About Me
-I'm a Full-Stack developer/engineer based in Ukraine, and I've been working in the field for 2 years.
+I'm a Full-Stack developer/engineer based in Ukraine/Poland, and I've been working in the field for ~2 years.
 In my free time, I love to code and explore new technologies</h4>
 <h4 align="center">"If opportunities do not knock, build a door." – Unknown</h4>

 <p align="left" > <img src="https://komarev.com/ghpvc/?username=i6nake9&label=Profile%20views&color=0e75b6&style=flat" alt="i6nake9" /> </p>